9 Things That Causes Water Pollution And Its Possible Solution

 Disrupted Web Chain

-A healthy ecosystem is dependent on the complex web of organisms such as plants, animals, fungi, and bacteria, that interact with each other.
-This kind of interaction can be direct or indirect, but it creates a chain effect once one group is harmed.
-Such is the case in aquatic environments.
+A healthy ecosystem depends on a complex web of interacting organisms, such as plants, animals, fungi, and bacteria.
+These interactions can be direct or indirect, and once one group is harmed, it creates a chain effect.
+This is especially true in aquatic environments.

 Water pollution can cause the death of the animals found in the water.
-It can kill various types of animals such as whales, dolphins, fishes, and even birds.
+It can kill various types of animals, such as whales, dolphins, fish, and even birds.
 If an animal gets killed, all other animals will be affected, and the system will be disrupted.

 Heavy Metal Ingestion